nvim-tree/nvim-tree.lua/README.md

 ## Mappings

-nvim-tree comes with number of mappings; for default mappings please see `:help nvim-tree-default-mappings`, for way of configuring mappings see `:help nvim-tree-mappings`.
+nvim-tree comes with number of mappings; for default mappings please see [:help nvim-tree-default-mappings](doc/nvim-tree-lua.txt), for way of configuring mappings see [:help nvim-tree-mappings](doc/nvim-tree-lua.txt)

 `g?` toggles help, showing all the mappings and their actions.